Byron Buxton Player Props: Twins vs. Cardinals

-On Wednesday, Byron Buxton (.541 slugging percentage in past 10 games, including two home runs) and the Minnesota Twins play the St. Louis Cardinals, whose starting pitcher will be Dakota Hudson.
-First pitch is at 7:45 PM ET.
+The Minnesota Twins, including Byron Buxton and his .541 slugging percentage over his past 10 games, take on starter Matthew Liberatore and the St. Louis Cardinals at Busch Stadium, Thursday at 7:45 PM ET.

 In his previous game, he went 1-for-4 with a double against the Cardinals.